Inevitability of knowing less than nothing: Choi matrix formulations

 \section{Choi matrix formulations}

-In this appendix, we provide Choi matrix formulations of conditionally unital channels and locally balanced channels.
+In this appendix, we provide Choi matrix formulations of conditionally unital channels and conditionally mixing channels.
 These formulations are useful conceptually and also for numerical optimization if one wishes to use semi-definite programming to optimize over these sets of channels.
-See \cite{Watrous2018,W18thesis,KW20book} for examples and discussions of semi-definite programming in quantum information.
+See~\cite{Watrous2018,W18thesis,KW20book} for examples and discussions of semi-definite programming in quantum information.

 Before giving these formulations, let us first recall the definition of the Choi matrix.
 The Choi matrix $J^{\mathcal{M}}_{CD}$ of a linear map $\mathcal{M}_{C \rightarrow D}$ is defined by its action on the maximally entangled operator, as follows: